localstack/docs/content/en/contributing/multi-account-region-testing.md

 In order to make your changes compatible with multi-account and multi-region, you should follow the below tips:

 - For cross-account, in inter-service-communication for many integrations, you can specify a role, with which permissions the source service makes a request to the target service, to access another service's resource.
-This role should be in source account.
+This role should be in the source account.
 When writing an AWS validated test case, you need to properly configure IAM roles.

     For example:
-    In the test case `test_api_gateway_kinesis_integration` we have specified a [role](https://github.com/localstack/localstack/blob/ae31f63bb6d8254edc0c85a66e3c36cd0c7dc7b0/tests/aws/services/apigateway/test_apigateway_basic.py#L2017-L2022) in the apigateway which has permissions to access the target kinesis account.
+    In the test case [`test_api_gateway_kinesis_integration`](https://github.com/localstack/localstack/blob/0c2d8a103a9a06ade4ef1c18eacf5888d2b8adcf/tests/aws/services/apigateway/test_apigateway_basic.py#L2047) we have specified a [role](https://github.com/localstack/localstack/blob/ae31f63bb6d8254edc0c85a66e3c36cd0c7dc7b0/tests/aws/services/apigateway/test_apigateway_basic.py#L2017-L2022) which has permissions to access the target kinesis account.
     ```python
     result = self.connect_api_gateway_to_kinesis(
             client,